is-leeroy-jenkins/Sake/readme.md

 Open `ipynb/schedule-x.ipynb` and run cells top-to-bottom.

-## 🚀 Quickstar (Streamlit)
+## 🚀 Quickstart (Streamlit)

-This section describes how to clone the repository, install dependencies, and launch the **Sake** Streamlit application locally.
-The Streamlit app provides an interactive interface for exploring Account Balances data, performing statistical analysis, and training machine-learning models as described in this project.
+- This section describes how to clone the repository, install dependencies, and launch the **Sake** Streamlit application locally.
+- The Streamlit app provides an interactive interface for exploring Account Balances data, performing statistical analysis, and training machine-learning models as described in this project.